 After some thought, I changed my thought process.
 I want to be healthier.
 I want to maintain a healthy weight, keep my muscles healthy, keep my Type 1 diabetes well managed.
 I want my actions to be about the maintenance of a healthy body.

 Exercise and diet will be a part of my plan to manage my health.
 I have already started on the healthier eating part.
 Bhavana and I discussed ways to incorporate lower-carbohydrate options into my diet.
-This will be a challenge as I am not a big meat eater and I don’t enjoy fatty meals.
+This will be a challenge as I am not a big meat eater and don't enjoy fatty meals.
 Bhavna is from India, and I am from the West Indies (the Caribbean to the geographically and historically ignorant American).
 We both enjoy the spices and diversity of our ethnic cuisines, adopting (and adapting) cuisines from Latin America, Louisana, and the Middle East that bare some similarity to our ethnic cuisines.
-With the exception of Italy, we find typical European-American meals incredibly boring.
+Except for Italy, we find typical European-American meals incredibly boring.

 Traning and Certification

-I have not attended a serious information security or other technical courses in a few years.
-Classes have become expensive, and I had a hard time gauging the industry and where the hockey puck of skills is headed.
-However, I have two certifications to maintain — the CISSP and CRISC –, and I do want my skills to remain relevant.
+I have not attended serious information security or other technical courses in a few years.
+Classes have become expensive, and I had difficulty gauging the industry and where the hockey puck of skills is headed.
+However, I have two certifications to maintain -- the CISSP and CRISC --, and I want my skills to remain relevant.

-I made a half assess attempt to attain the Offensive Security Certified Professional in 2016, but the course work demanded more time (roughly 30 hours a week) than I was willing to commit.
+I made a half assess attempt to attain the Offensive Security Certified Professional in 2016.
+Still, the course work demanded more time (roughly 30 hours a week) than I was willing to commit.
 For 2017 I want to make sure that I complete at least 60 hours of training and attain at least one new certification.

 I have obtained access to the FedVTE through my ongoing work at a state agency.
 I am hoping to use this portal to access training modules.
 There is a lot of content on the portal.
-My intent is to study for and pass the test for the CISSP Information Systems Security Architecture Professional (ISSAP).
+I intend to study for and pass the test for the CISSP Information Systems Security Architecture Professional (ISSAP).